Planning for a Successful Career

 Stewardship to encourage students to identify, develop, and apply their skills and talents in order to make a positive contribution to their workplaces and communities.

 The Center for Career Development happily supports the community in which we live.

 - In the office - Staff members participate in Jeans for Charity program.
-We each donate $35.00 per semester to a charity chosen and agreed upon by staff members which allows us to wear jeans on Fridays.
+We each donate $50 every six months to a charity chosen and agreed upon by staff members which allows us to wear jeans on Fridays.
 In addition, we wear a tag displaying the charity's logo and also display a sign in our office for visitors to learn about the program and charity.
 We have donated to North Hills Community Outreach, Alzheimer's Association, Gilda's Club, and Global Links to name a few.

 - On-site - Each year we partner with a charity and get out into the community.
 We're amazing with plasterboard and paint, as well as hammers and drills!
 But we're also adept at wrapping gifts during the holidays and we can tie a mean bow!